Prohibidou/TamagotchiAI/README.md

 # TamagotchiAI
-A dragon will fly autonomously in your screen over every aplication.
+A dragon will fly autonomously in your screen over every aplication or windows

 # How to install